 Galileo didn't really get into trouble until he was asked by the Papacy to include a mention towards the Aristotelian model, which at the time was supported by the majority of astronomers at the time (people tend to forget that the first people to condemn Galileo were not priests, but secular scholars).
 Galileo did so, but only by introducing a very unflattering character into his writing that insulted his peers.
 Also, he mocked the Pope.
 More specifically, he made up a character called Simplicio, or "Simpleton" for an essay he wrote denouncing Aristotelian astronomy... and rather obviously based him on the Pope who'd been defending him.

-Most people in 1492 knew the world was round.
-(The exceptions were a few non-Pauline Christians and, as usual, proles.)
+Most people in 1492 knew the world was round (the exceptions were a few non-Pauline Christians and, as usual, proles.)
 Christopher Columbus never "discovered" it: Eratosthenes of Cyrene had experimental evidence of the roundness of the Earth and a pretty good estimate of its size a full two centuries BC.

 In fact, Christopher Columbus was the one who failed geography forever - the reason no one wanted to finance his expedition was because he was working under the assumption that Earth is much smaller than it really is; if there wasn't another continent in the way, they would all be dead.

 Those Wacky Nazis used a non-historical definition for the term "Aryan."
 The term predates the Nazi ideology by thousands of years.
-Originally, the race that swept into the Indus valley and and the Iranian plateau established the Hindi and Iranian civilizations was referred to as the "Aryan" or "noble" race.
+Originally, the race that swept into the Indus valley and the Iranian plateau and established the Hindi and Iranian civilizations was referred to as the "Aryan" or "noble" race.
 You can rest assured those people were hardly blond.note Debateable, since there is evidence that the Aryans ultimately originated in what is now Ukraine and southern Russia, and their ancient remains show that at least some of them had blond hair.
 Even today, there are blond people in India, Pakistan, Afghanistan, and Iran.
-The Aryans were probably not all or even mostly blond.
+The Aryans were probably not all or even mostly blond however.
 Nazi ideology built up a largely fictional mythos around the term and declared that it applied to white Northern Europeans.
 They also played fast and loose with their own definitions when politically necessary.
 For example, they declared the Japanese to be "honorary Aryans" because they needed their help in the war.

 The fictional definition of "Aryan" was strictly for ideological / propagandistic purposes.
 Under the Nuremberg Laws, everyone who was not a "Jew" or a "Mischling" (from mixed parentage) was an "Aryan".
-ID papers of Poles, Russians, Ukrainians, even Crimean Tatars living under German occupation used Arisch ("Aryan") for race.
-(This should have created some bureaucratic fuss when they had to issue ID papers for German Blacks.)
+ID papers of Poles, Russians, Ukrainians, even Crimean Tatars living under German occupation used Arisch ("Aryan") for race (this should have created some bureaucratic fuss when they had to issue ID papers for German Blacks.)

-There was also a side effect of the rooting for Jewish people via their religion: the civilian and military IDs had to describe religion of the subject (Catholic, Protestant and so on), but they also needed a definition for someone who is not Catholic, Protestant or practically is not part of an organized religion, so they used Gottgläubig ("believer in God").
+There was also a side effect of the rooting for Jewish people via their religion: the civilian and military IDs had to describe the religion of the subject (Catholic, Protestant and so on), but they also needed a definition for someone who is not Catholic, Protestant or practically is not part of an organized religion, so they used Gottgläubig ("believer in God").

 Another common World War II history failure is the notion that the Waffen-SS was an elite, special forces organization.
 While some did distinguish themselves in combat (mainly the first, second, and third divisions), the only extra training a Waffen-SS unit received that the normal Heer units didn't was purely ideological, and in fact, the combat training and equipment of some SS divisions were worse than the non-SS divisions.
 Before 1943 the SS were thought of as little more than thugs, and their military role was barely mentioned; they were bodyguards and internal security, not front-line soldiers.
-It wasn't until they started pushing their recruitment as front line units did they start to build the myth of elite status.
+It wasn't until they started pushing their recruitment as front line units that they started to build the myth of elite status.

 Another, smaller issue is the tendency of many works set in World War II to refer to the German Army as the Wehrmacht.
 The ''Wehrmacht'' was the more general, overarching organization (the equivalent in English would be saying "the military") composed of the Army (Heer), Navy (Kriegsmarine), and Air Force (Luftwaffe).
-These titles (except for Kriegsmarine, it's simply Marine nowadays due to "Krieg" meaning "war") persist in the post-WWII Bundeswehr, which is also often mistaken for the German Army.
+These titles (except for Kriegsmarine-it's simply Marine nowadays due to "Krieg" meaning "war") persist in the post-WWII Bundeswehr, which is also often mistaken for the German Army.

 Related to America Wins the War is the conspicuous absence of the incredibly Bad Ass French armies that were reconstituted during the war, such as the French First Army, whose motto, by the end of the war, was Rhin et Danube, referring to the rivers they had torn across during the course of their invasion of the Reich.